 Be sure to list all “in progress” and “planned” courses on the CASPA application.
 As soon as final grades are available, it is your responsibility to notify the program and promptly send an official transcript directly to the program office so we can update your file.
 We do not have early decision or rolling admissions, so there is no advantage to submitting your application early.
 If you are still taking courses in the spring and summer semesters, you might consider waiting to submit your CASPA application so that the grades appear on your application.
 Otherwise, it is your responsibility to send official transcripts directly to the program once the final grades are available.
 All applications will be considered as long as they are complete and are submitted prior to the August 1 deadline and verified by CASPA by August 31.

-We do not have an actual separate supplemental application.
-Additional required program-specific questions are now completed through CASPA.
-The only material that needs to be mailed directly the PA Program is:
+The only additional material that needs to be mailed directly the PA Program is:

 Please refer to How to Apply for additional information.